vyomika363/packet_monitoring/README.md

 # Packet Monitor

-eBPF-based packet monitoring tool with web dashboard
+eBPF-based packet monitoring tool with CLI and web dashboard, makes use of kfree_skb and net_dev_xmit tracepoints

 Setup Instructions